NREL/buildstockbatch/docs/installation.rst

 Local
 ~~~~~

 This method works for running the simulations locally through Docker.
+BuildStock-Batch simulations are
+computationally intensive.
+Local use is only recommended for very small testing runs.

 `Download <http://docker.io>`_ and install Docker for your platform.